kachayev/camille-sql/README.md

 Run SQL over your Maven artifacts.

+[Slides](https://speakerdeck.com/kachayev/talking-sql-to-strangers) from the talk "Talking SQL to Strangers".

 ## What?

 `camille-sql` allows you to explore Maven artifacts you have on your local hard drive.